scionproto/scion/doc/deploy/deployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, you have to configure the topology files for your demo environment.
-You have to create is one "global" topology file which describes the setup of the entire ISD environment, as well as one specific AS  topology file, one for each of the ASes in your demo ISD.
+You have to create one "global" topology file which describes the setup of the entire ISD environment, as well as one specific AS topology file per AS in your demo ISD.
 The topology file of an AS specifies all the inter-AS connections to neighboring ASes, and defines the underlay IP/UDP addresses of services and routers running in this AS.
 This implies that the topology file will be different for each AS in your demo environment.

 The topology information is needed by Router and Control Service instances, and also by end-host applications.
 For more information on the topology files, see `<https://docs.scion.org/en/latest/manuals/common.html#topology-json>`_